 Unfortunately, marijuana use can still disqualify you from getting hired, even in states with fully legal weed.

 Legality of marijuana in the state also has little impact in determining cannabis policies at companies.
 Even in fully legal states, the majority of business maintain a marijuana policy for employees.
-According to the survey, this appears like an act of companies covering their own tail.
+According to the survey, this appears as an act of companies covering their own tail.
 While 75.4% of hiring managers say an employee would be fired for smoking weed at work, 68.4% also felt employee marijuana use was fine so long as companies didn’t know about it.
 Think of it as a don’t ask, don’t smoke on company property policy of sorts.

 Working at a smaller company appears to allow more of an open mind to cannabis.
-Among business with less than 100 employees, 43.5% of hiring managers say they never test for marijuana use.
+Among businesses with less than 100 employees, 43.5% of hiring managers say they never test for marijuana use.
 Smaller companies are also less likely to automatically disqualify a job applicant after a positive marijuana test, the survey found.

 Job seekers in California don’t have it any easier, at least when it comes to state government positions.
 In 2015, a year prior to legalization, 503 applicants for state correctional officer jobs were disqualified due to positive marijuana tests.
 In 2018, that figure doubled to 1,053 disqualified candidates, according to The Los Angeles Times.